Flower Girl (film) explained

 Release

 The UK premiere was held on 26 September 2013 at the Odeon Cinema in Greenwich.
-Talking Drum Entertainment UK distributed a new edited version of the romantic comedy on Friday, 4 October 2013 in selected Odeon, Vue, Cineworld and independent cinemas.[3]
-[4] [5] [6] [7]
+A new edited version of the romantic comedy was distributed by Talking Drum Entertainment UK and released in selected Odeon, Vue, Cineworld, and independent cinemas across the UK on 4 October 2013.[4]
+[5] [6] [7] [8]

-Flower Girl was also screened at the Hollywood Black Film Festival 2013 and had its US premiere at the festival screening in Los Angeles on 3 October 2013.[8]
+Flower Girl was also featured at the Hollywood Black Film Festival 2013, where it had its US premiere on 3 October 2013 in Los Angeles.[9]

 Reception